Strength takes a whole new meaning when you are 60 and beyond.

-Place both feet on the band and grab a handle in each hand with palms facing ing.
+- Place both feet on the band and grab a handle in each hand with palms facing ing.
 The further apart your feet are, the harder this will be.

-Keeping your arms straight, raise the handles out to the sides coming up to your shoulder height.
+- Keeping your arms straight, raise the handles out to the sides coming up to your shoulder height.

-8. Diagonal Chop
+9. Diagonal Chop

-Anchor the band near the floor on a door with one handle.
+- Anchor the band near the floor on a door with one handle.
 Hold the handle with both hands next to your hip.

-Keeping the arms straight and using your abs, rotate the body and bring the arms up diagonally while squeezing the abs.
+- Keeping the arms straight and using your abs, rotate the body and bring the arms up diagonally while squeezing the abs.